-Because most professional schools now require four years of pre-professional work, the University strongly recommends that a student contemplating the study of medicine, dentistry or veterinary medicine choose a major and work toward a baccalaureate degree.
+Due to most professional schools now requiring four years of pre-professional work, the University strongly recommends that a student contemplating the study of medicine, dentistry or veterinary medicine choose a major and work toward a baccalaureate degree.

 A student may do major work in any department of the University as long as the student completes the basic science courses required by all of the professional schools: a year of biology or zoology, a year of organic chemistry and a year of physics.
 Most students interested in this program, however, pursue a Bachelor of Science degree by majoring in either biology or chemistry.

 Because professional schools vary somewhat in admissions requirements, a student should become acquainted with the specific requirements of the school of his/her choice and must complete any special courses required in addition to the basic admission requirements.
 Students will work with their advisor for the Pre-Professional department to work toward meeting any specific requirments for their higher education.

 Prior to making application to any medical school, a student is required to take the Medical College Admission Test (MCAT).
 This test should be taken during the student’s junior year.
 Information about the MCAT is available through the American Association of Medical Colleges website at www.aamc.org.

 Most dental schools require that students take the Dental Admissions Test (DAT).
 Information about the DAT is available through the American Dental Association website at www.ada.org.

 Applicants to schools of Veterinary medicine should check each individual institution’s admissions requirements to determine which exam is required (VCAT, MCAT or GRE).